Olney Hawkins Richmond – Father of Cardology

-Although the playing cards and their symbology date back to antiquity, they suffered a long period of obscurity as their energies were funneled into “games” to hide their secret teachings from the ruling Church leaders of the past millennium.
+Although the playing cards and their symbology date back to antiquity, they suffered a long period of obscurity as their energies were funneled into “games” to hide their secret teachings (Cardology) from the ruling Church leaders of the past millennium.
 However, in the mid-1800s, the secrets were revealed to a Michigan man during the United States’ painful civil war.
+Today he is referred to as the “Father of Cardology.”

 This man, Olney Hawkins Richmond, brought the knowledge back to the world’s consciousness and taught and wrote about the mysteries for those who were ready to receive them.
 Our playing cards thus shed their cloak of gaming tools and revealed their true meanings.

-Olney Richmond became initiated into the Order of the Magi during the Civil War.
-In the spring of 1864, in Nashville, Tennessee, while on campground duty with the 14th Michigan Infantry, Olney was approached by a stranger who called him by name and told him his birthday.
+Olney Richmond became initiated into the Order of the Magi during the Civil War of the United States.
+In the spring of 1864, outside Nashville, Tennessee, while on campground duty with the 14th Michigan Infantry, young Olney was approached by a stranger who called him by name and told him his birthday.
 Curious, Olney began talking with him.
 The stranger, a tall, thin, hollow-cheeked Frenchman invited him to his home, wherein Olney was initiated into the high order.
 The Frenchman also gave him articles to study and told him of how he had learned of the secrets while in India.
 When Olney voiced his concerns of making it through the war alive, the Frenchman assured him, accurately, no harm would befall him during the hostilities.

 In 1871, Olney received an unexplainable urge to go to Chicago for a period of time.
 In looking for a boarding house, he was attracted to one in particular where he met a gentleman by the name of Dr. Hamilton from Charleston, South Carolina.
 This man eventually showed Olney an old book that had been a family heirloom and contained within it some of the mysteries that the Frenchman had originally discussed with Olney.
 The man gave Olney the book.
 Over the next 18 years, this book and others that Olney acquired along the way, opened the doors of knowledge for him and enabled him to begin writing and lecturing on its mysteries.